isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2007-04-01-post-BiblioAsia Apr 2007.md

 **Digital Archiving: Storing for the Future**<br>Tony MeSean, Director of Ubrary Relations of publishing giant Elsevier, shares his thoughts and experience on the future of digital archiving at an Executive Management Programme in February 2007.[(PDF)](/files/pdf/vol-3/issue-1/v3-issue1_DigitalArchiving.pdf)

-**News**<br>A conference on the future of libraries and librarians; a collaboration and networking session with the School of Communication & Information, Nanyang Technological University; “Aksara: The Passage of Malay Scripts” exhibition; and the memorandum of understanding signed between the National Library Board and the Asian Film Archive. [(PDF)](/files/pdf/vol-3/issue-1/v3-issue1_News.pdf)
+**News**<br>A conference on the future of libraries and librarians; a collaboration and networking session with the School of Communication &amp; Information, Nanyang Technological University; “Aksara: The Passage of Malay Scripts” exhibition; and the memorandum of understanding signed between the National Library Board and the Asian Film Archive. [(PDF)](/files/pdf/vol-3/issue-1/v3-issue1_News.pdf)